paritytrading/nassau/README.md

 Nassau contains the following test applications:

-- [**SoupBinTCP Performance Test**](tests/soupbintcp-perf-test) is a simple latency benchmark for the SoupBinTCP implementation.
+- [**SoupBinTCP Performance Test**](tests/soupbintcp-perf-test) is a simple benchmark for the SoupBinTCP implementation.

 - [**BinaryFILE Performance Test**](tests/binaryfile-perf-test) is a simple throughput benchmark for the BinaryFILE implementation.